Stadium Taranaki

+Stadium Taranaki is a sports stadium in New Plymouth, in the Taranaki Region of New Zealand.

-Stadium Taranaki is situated in the central suburb of Westown in New Plymouth, Taranaki, New Zealand, with main vehicle access off Maratahu Street.
-Named the third best rugby stadium on earth by New Zealand Rugby World magazine in May 2009, Stadium Taranaki (known as Stadium Taranaki for the Rugby World Cup 2011) conforms with the International Rugby Board's "clean stadium" policy.
+The stadium is situated in the central suburb of Westown.
+Named the third best rugby stadium on earth by New Zealand Rugby World magazine in May 2009, the stadium conforms with the International Rugby Board's "clean stadium" policy.

-In February 2025, previous stadium sponsors Yarrows the Bakers announced they were not going to renew their naming rights agreement after it was in place since August 2002.
+The stadium was originally simply known as Rugby Park, and was known through much of the early 2000s as Yarrow Stadium.
+In February 2025, stadium sponsors Yarrows the Bakers announced they were not going to renew their naming rights agreement, which had been in place since August 2002.

 The primary tenant of this 25,000-capacity stadium is the Taranaki Rugby Football Union which has a representative team playing in the country's principal rugby union competition, the National Provincial Championship.
 Since 2013, the stadium has played host to the Chiefs team as part of a new alliance, after Taranaki cut their ties with the Wellington-based Hurricanes.

 The venue was first developed as a rugby ground in 1931, with the first stadium completed in 1947.
 Further stands were built at the same end and older ones demolished.
 Four floodlight towers were built in 1998 to hold night events.
 A major redevelopment saw two new grandstands added and considerable modernisation in 2002, and further enhancements to the venue were completed in 2010, raising the capacity to more than 25,500 for the 2011 Rugby World Cup and other fixtures.